uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 National public and private broadcasters must provide comprehensive and timely information and services to Aboriginal peoples and the Canadian public.

 #### Calls to Action

 84. We call upon the federal government to restore and increase funding to the cbc/RadioCanada, to enable Canada’s national public broadcaster to support reconciliation, and be properly reflective of the diverse cultures, languages, and perspectives of Aboriginal peoples, including, but not limited to:

-i.
-Increasing Aboriginal programming, including Aboriginal-language speakers.
+    1. Increasing Aboriginal programming, including Aboriginal-language speakers.

-ii.
-Increasing equitable access for Aboriginal peoples to jobs, leadership positions, and professional development opportunities within the organization.
+    2. Increasing equitable access for Aboriginal peoples to jobs, leadership positions, and professional development opportunities within the organization.

-iii.
-Continuing to provide dedicated news coverage and online public information resources on issues of concern to Aboriginal peoples and all Canadians, including the history and legacy of residential schools and the reconciliation process.
+    3. Continuing to provide dedicated news coverage and online public information resources on issues of concern to Aboriginal peoples and all Canadians, including the history and legacy of residential schools and the reconciliation process.
 85. We call upon the Aboriginal Peoples Television Network, as an independent non-profit broadcaster with programming by, for, and about Aboriginal peoples, to support reconciliation, including but not limited to:

-i.
-Continuing to provide leadership in programming and organizational culture that reflects the diverse cultures, languages, and perspectives of Aboriginal peoples.
+    1. Continuing to provide leadership in programming and organizational culture that reflects the diverse cultures, languages, and perspectives of Aboriginal peoples.

-ii.
-Continuing to develop media initiatives that inform and educate the Canadian public, and connect Aboriginal and non-Aboriginal Canadians.
+    2. Continuing to develop media initiatives that inform and educate the Canadian public, and connect Aboriginal and non-Aboriginal Canadians.
 Educating journalists for reconciliation

 In a submission to the Royal Commission on Aboriginal Peoples (RCAP) in 1993, the Canadian Association of Journalists noted, “The country’s large newspapers, tv and radio news shows often contain misinformation, sweeping generalizations, and galling stereotypes about Natives and Native affairs…